agneseven/briteGen/README.md

 ### 2. Before running

-1. move javagen.sh, seed file in your BRITE/bin directory
+1. move javagen.sh and seed file in your BRITE/bin directory

 2. in javagen.sh,
   2.1 write in NEW_DIR your BRITE directory, e.g. NEW_DIR="~/BRITE "